phelelani/nf-intro/README.md

 ## Learning Objectives

-- Find and use Nextflow tool definitions [online](https://www.nextflow.io/docs/latest/index.html).
+- Find and use `nextflow` tool definitions [online](https://www.nextflow.io/docs/latest/index.html).
 - Understand how to write `nextflow` scripts and definitions for command line tools.
-- Understand the concepts of Nextflow `Channels`, `Processes` and `Channel` operators.
+- Understand the concepts of `nextflow` `Channels`, `Processes` and `Channel` operators.
-- Understand how to handle multiple inputs and outputs in Nextflow.
+- Understand how to handle multiple inputs and outputs in `nextflow`.
-- Use Docker/Singularity with Nextflow to provide software dependencies and ensure reproducibility.
+- Use Docker/Singularity with `nextflow` to provide software dependencies and ensure reproducibility.
-- Understand Nextflow's configuration file (`nextflow.config`), profiles and input parameters.
+- Understand `nextflow`'s configuration file (`nextflow.config`), profiles and input parameters.
-- Run Nextflow workflows on local, HPC and cloud systems.
+- Run `nextflow` workflows on local, HPC and cloud systems.

 ## Learning Material